CiaranMoran27/pands-project2021/README.md

 - Anacondas 3 (version 2020.11) was downloaded for its many useful libraries included in the package.
   - Downloaded here **<https://docs.anaconda.com/anaconda/install/>**.<br/>
-  - On Windows the follow command will upgrade Anacondas to current version if needed : *python -m pip install --upgrade pip*.
+  - On Windows the following command will upgrade Anacondas to current version if needed : *python -m pip install --upgrade pip*.
 - See figure 3 below for libraries used and their version numbers:
   - All libraries except mlxtend are included in the Anacondas 3 package.
-  - On Windows the following command 'conda install -c conda-forge mlxtend' will install the package.
+  - On Windows the following command 'conda install -c conda-forge mlxtend' will install the m*lxtend* package.
   - To individually install any other package listed in Fig 3. type 'pip install 'package_name' into command line.
      <br/>